MohamedAmineBoufares/harrpy-poter-books/README.md

 > [!NOTE]
 > No pagination is required, you can display all the books at once.
 >
+> Your components and API responses should be typed.
+>
 > The design may be different from the demo, but the information should be displayed in a user-friendly way.
 >